-Our team of pediatric specialists, neurosurgeons, and nurses are leaders in treating myelomeningocele, and work with patients locally and from across the country.
+At the SSM Health Cardinal Glennon St. Louis Fetal Care Institute, our team of SLUCare Physician Group pediatric specialists, neurosurgeons, and nurses are leaders in the treatment of myelomeningocele, including open fetal surgery, and work with patients locally and from across the country.

 How is Myelomeningocele Diagnosed?

 At about 15 weeks gestation, a blood test measuring the levels of alpha-fetoprotein can show the physician that there might be a problem.
 After that, an ultrasound is performed to detect the MMC, but also to detect the conditions that can result from it, such as Hydrocephalus, the Chiari malformation, and any problems with the lower extremities.
 In all cases, we perform a fetal MRI to gain more detailed information and we perform a fetal echocardiogram (echo) to rule out any problem with the heart.

 Until recently, the only way to treat MMC was surgery after birth.
 But, now that the nine-year long Management of Myelomeningocele (MOMS) trial has been completed, we know that repairing the MMC before birth, in the womb, can be beneficial to the baby’s outcome.
 The SSM Health St. Louis Fetal Care Institute has one of the fastest growing fetal MMC repair programs in the country.

 The results of the trial found that prenatal treatment helps reduce, or even eliminate, the major complications of MMC—the Hydrocephalus, the Chiari malformation, and the lack of movement in the lower extremities.
 Diagnosis and repair of the MMC before birth can make a big difference in the way the baby develops.